ercjns/jn2024/venues/saturday.markdown

 All courses except White will need to cross a fairly steep brushy reentrant shortly out of the start to get to the main part of the mapped area.
 Two passable crossing points have been marked on the map with the Crossing Point symbol - these have been found to be by far the easiest ways down into and back up out of the reentrant, and it is advisable (but not mandatory) to use them.
 All courses will come back across that reentrant toward the finish in a different area where a trail exists and the crossing is straightforward.

-There will be 2-3 legs on the White course both Saturday and Sunday which will not be along trails - these legs will have pin flags to guide participants to the next control.
+There will be 2-3 legs on the White course which will not be along trails - these legs will have pin flags to guide participants to the next control.

 <div class="notification is-info is-light">
 Your name will be called <strong>8 minutes before</strong> your start time.
 Please familiarize yourself with the <a href="https://drive.google.com/uc?export=download&id=18FK2BXXF5x4TsVo8hr9_fo_2au_V-1dK" rel="noopener noreferrer"><strong>start procedures (pdf)</strong></a>.
 Plan ahead and leave extra time to not miss your start!